malachyayala/httpApp/README.md

 if roleDat !=  "admin" or roleDat != "regular":<br />
 -> return HttpResponse("Role must be admin or regular")<br />

-For deleting a user, I assumed the input would be a Json object with just one field which was the unique ID to identify which object to delete.<br />
+For deleting a user, I assumed the input would be a Json object with just one field containing the unique ID to identify which object to delete.<br />
 <br />
 Overall the hardest part of the project was implementing a way to update a team member.
 For my update implementation, I assumed we at least were given the primary as a means to identify which item is being edited.
 However, that is the only required field.
 All others are optional.